-RMCO’s reports have now been covered by 18 of the 25 largest-circulation newspapers in the nation, as well as on national and local television news shows and on hundreds of other radio, press, and Internet outlets.
-For more information on our reports, see here.
+Our reports have now been covered by 18 of the 25 largest-circulation newspapers in the nation, as well as on national and local television news shows and on hundreds of other radio, press, and Internet outlets.
+For more information on the news coverage of our reports, see here.

 RMCO was the first nonprofit organization in the nation—and still the only one—to convene a stakeholder panel which developed a statewide agenda for climate action.
 The panel's recommended goals for reducing emissions of heat-trapping pollution were adopted by Governor Bill Ritter, Jr., as official state policy, and many other recommendations were included in the state's Colorado Climate Action Agenda or enacted by the Colorado General Assembly.

 RMCO was the first to call climate change the greatest threat ever to our national parks.
 The director of the National Park Service later agreed —and quoted the RMCO conclusion in his first congressional testimony after being confirmed for office, and then developed a NPS climate change response strategy.

 RMCO was the first organization to consistently label what humans are doing to the climate as climate disruption—not global warming, which is subconsciously misleading, as "warm" in nearly every other context has a positive connotation.
 The phrase "climate disruption" has since come into broader use by, among others, President Obama's advisor on science and technology.

 RMCO administers the Colorado Climate Network, which supports local government and related climate programs in Colorado and has its own, separate website.